GBehrends/EthiopianBirdsProject-/README.md

 trees which ASTRAL scripts use.

 - Many of these scripts rely on a file called "specieslist."
 Before begginning, it would be good to have a text file such as the example provided.

+- Some of these scripts are for analyses not in my thesis including, DAPC, ADMIXTURE, and fastSTRUCTURE.
+I wrote some of these when I was just starting out so any questions feel free to ask.